mbdavid/LiteDB/README.md

 - Remove ChangeID (avoid write Header Page all times)
 - FileStorage will support OpenWrite("fileId") <= LiteFileStream

 # TODO
 - netstandard 1.4
-- Vistual index fields
+- Virtual index fields

+# BsonMapper
-- BsonMapper with external support (like JSON.NET)
+- Support interface IBsonMapper (like JSON.NET)
-- BsonMapper with ReadOnly / private setter options
+- BsonMapper with ReadOnly / private setter options / Fields
-- Drop collection with checkpoint
-- Use

-### ThreadSafe
+# ThreadSafe
 - LiteDB will be single process (ThreadSafe) - when a process open datafile will be opened with NoShare
 - DbEngine still lazy load (with lazy open file)
 - LiteDB will close datafile only when Dispose() LiteDatabase/DbEngine/IDiskService